sumanjs/suman/README.md

 * <b> Improved reporting </b>
     *  using the Suman test runner, you can prevent any logging output from mixing with test reports
-    *  Suman includes a standard web reporter that you can use to share test results with your team, using the Suman server
+    *  Suman includes a built-in web reporter that you can use to share test results with your team, using the Suman server
     *  Suman server provides ability to store past test results (backdata) and view test results chronologically with browser to look at trends
-    *  (future effort: SQLite database stores testing back-data and gives you credibility because you can easily share test run results with your team and run queries on your test results)
+    *  (future effort: currently the Suman web reporter data is stored as JSON strings in text files, but in future efforts it will be stored in a local SQLite database which will allow you to run real queries on your test results, and share results with your team.)
+    *  the Suman server is also responsible for the watcher processes (see immediately below).

+* <b> Automatic test execution and/or test transpilation </b>
+    * Using ```suman --watch``` you can execute test files or transpile test files as you write them
+    * Suman watcher processes write test results to log files which you tail with a terminal or browser window
+    * Running tests on the fly is a major portion of the Suman workflow, and makes it all the more fun.

 * <b> Use suman.once.js to run hooks before the test runner starts </b>
     * these hooks can be used to start the services necessary for any given test file to run successfully; they only run once no matter how many tests are run, are only run if tests declare so.
+They offer a lighter weight option than containers for starting up the necessary servers in your backend system.
+    *  Your suman.once.js file can augment the behavior of container build scripts etc, to help start up services necessary for testing to commence

 * <b> Very simple but powerful dependency injection (DI/IoC)</b>